handeyeco/fun-with-midi/README.md

 What it's doing:

 1. If any buttons are pressed, light up the LEDs
-2. If any buttons are pressed, print in the serial monitor which button was pressed
+2. If any button is pressed, print in the serial monitor which button was pressed
-3. If any pots are turned, print in the serial monitor which pot was turned
+3. If any pot is turned, print in the serial monitor which pot was turned

-Okay, not super fun so far, but we hopefully we have a working Arduino connected to a working MIDI shield.
+Okay, not super fun so far, but hopefully we have a working Arduino connected to a working MIDI shield.
 Now let's actually _do_ something with the MIDI output.

 ## Serial, USB, and MIDI